algolia/docsearch/docs/src/config-file.md

 Check the [Algolia documentation][2] for more information on the settings.

-You can includes synonyms key that is an array of synonyms (up to 20 elements).
+`custom_settings` can include synonyms key that is an array of synonyms (up to 20 elements).
 Each element is an array of one word synonyms which can be replaced by the others.

 For example: